woeywayes/LiShizhen_Bencaogangmu/sample-visual-essay.md

 ## Comparing Ancietnt Texts

-Chinese medical knowledge had been globalized before the publication of the Bencao gangmu, but the amount of information has always been scarce and inconclusive when passed around in Western countries.
+Chinese medical knowledge had been globalized before the publication of the _Bencao gangmu_, but the amount of information has always been scarce and inconclusive when passed around in Western countries.
 Researchers have looked to see how Chinese medicinal knowledge has traveled globally in the past.
-A semi-recent study compared Pedanius Dioscorides, a 1st century AD Greek practitioner, and his pharmacopeia, De Materia Medica (1AD), to Li’s Bencao gangmu.
+A semi-recent study compared Pedanius Dioscorides, a 1st century AD Greek practitioner, and his pharmacopeia, _De Materia Medica_ (1AD), to Li’s _Bencao gangmu_.
 Researchers noticed Dioscordes’ collection of natural materials included Chinese herbs but lacked specific origin information/location.
 These herbals: Spikenard (India), Cassia (India), Cassia (Arabia), Sweet flag (India), Japanese rose (Unknown), Apricot (Armenia), Cucumber (Unknown), Rhubarb (Black Sea), Caper spurge (Unknown), only acknowledges India, Arabia, the Black Sea, and Armenia.
 These regions were known to be their “origin” most likely because of their proximity to the Silk Road and the places where Mediterranean people had the most interaction with these herbals.
 However, it's most likely these places traded with China or were introduced to them by Chinese travelers.
 Although Dioscorides lacked basic general knowledge of the location of some of these foreign natural substances and might’ve lost or not have known how to appropriately use these herbals, he was definitely on the right track.

 <param ve-image
        label="Girl with a Pearl Earring"